RedMadRobot/apexy-ios/reactive.md

 ## APIClient extension for integrating with Combine

-If you want to use APIClient with Combine copy the following extension to your project.
+If you want to use APIClient with Combine copy the following extension to your project or add `ApiClient/Combine` pod to your `Podfile`.

+`pod 'ApiClient/Combine'`

 ```swift
 extension Client {